Medicine Overview of Melaret Cream

 If you miss a dose of Meloxicam, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

-Frequently asked questions for Melaret NA Cream
+Frequently asked questions about Melaret Cream

-Frequently asked questions for Meloxicam
+Frequently asked questions about Meloxicam

 Melaret is not a steroid, opiate, or a muscle relaxing agent.
 It is a non-steroidal anti-inflammatory (NSAID) drug and pain killer used to relieve pain and inflammation